IBM/openshift-workshop-was/labs/Openshift/TransformationAdvisor/README.md

    docker build . --no-cache -t modresorts:latest
    ```

    The base Liberty image is pulled down and used to create the image that includes your migrated application.
+You should receive the message **Successfully tagged modresorts:latest** when the build completes (approximately 2-3 minutes.)

 1. Once the Docker image is built, create a container instance from the image and confirm that it is working correctly: